Dear Basset Rescue of Florida Supporters,

 The Daily Drool FAQs

 Learn all about The Daily Drool Calendar From frequently asked questions to important dates & details on making your Basset a star!

 The Daily Drool Calendar.
-Still on sale while supplies last.
-These make a great gift for any Basset Hound lovers you know.
+Dates & calendars on sale starting May 13 at 1pm EST. These make a great gift for any Basset Hound lovers you know.
 Learn more.